gamemanual0/gm0/source/docs/hardware-components/fastener-guide.rst

 **Hex Nuts**

 .. figure:: images/hex-nut.jpg
-   :alt: diagram showing thread terminology
+   :alt: picture of a hex nut
    :width: 150px

 These most common type of nut.
-They can be tightened with a socket hex wrench
+They can be tightened with a socket hex wrench.

 **Square Nuts**

 .. figure:: images/square-nut.jpg
-   :alt: diagram showing thread terminology
+   :alt: picture of a square nut
    :width: 150px

 These are four-sided nuts.
+They work well in small spaces and can be easily inset into square pockets to keep from rotating.

 **T-slot Nuts**

 .. figure:: images/t-slot-nut.jpg
-   :alt: diagram showing thread terminology
+   :alt: picture of a T-slot nut
    :width: 150px

 These can be inserted into t-slot extrusion to tighten parts onto it.